google sheets

 Learning how to crop an image in Google Sheets can enhance your data presentation.
 While Google Sheets is primarily for data management, it includes basic image editing tools.

 In this guide, we'll walk you through the steps to crop an image in Google Sheets effectively.
-Additionally, we will explore why Sourcetable is a better alternative to using Google Sheets.
+We'll also explore why Sourcetable offers a more efficient way to work with spreadsheets.

 How to Crop an Image in Google Sheets